lakshmi-sudha/test/README.md

 ->editing by http clone option

-->edit by svn
+->this is RESt Froamewok documentaion

- editing by lakshmi-sudha-reddy
+ ->editing by lakshmi-sudha-reddy
-adding the content for testing, my first repository for testing